-Learn the size and scope of the market and where the sweet spot is.
+Learn the size and scope of the market and find the location of the sweet spot.
 Then, target what are considered to be your best potential companies and contacts.
 Compare these to the best and the worst of your current customers.
 What do they have in common?
 Rank the current customers by most profitable, best revenue, easiest to do business with.
 Evaluate the characteristics of each and identify the key attributes shared by your best and worst customers.
 Then add current revenue and profitability data and anything else that might be appropriate and assess the relative strength of your list of possibilities.